nedyajhoracemann/crowdcontrolsite/_posts/2021-11-2-Group-Contract.md

+---
+layout: post
+title: Crowd Control Commmittee Team Contract
+subtitle: Hi We're the Crowd Control Committee
+#cover-img:
+#thumbnail-img:
+#share-img:
+tags: [links]
+---

 |------| Extracurriculars| Skills | Goals |
 |------|-----------------|--------|-------|
 |Jayden| N/A |Compsci 2, Java |-------|
 |Santi| N/A | Python |Think of an innovative design that will positively affect the lives of the community|
 |Lynn| HM Skiing, Out of school skiiing|Work collaboratively in developing crowd control solution within  our community|

+<h1> We believe...</h1>
+-Everyone pitches in and equally accepts work and contributes ideas -to understand a problem we must first observe problems in crowded spaces and then cleary state them

+<h2> Our Philosphy is</h2>
+ -To fix Crowds by finding the Cause and ending confusion

+<h3>Our Goals</h3>
+-Observe how crowds interact in spaces and how that can cause problems -Clearly state the observation to find a solid solution later on

+<h4> Division of Labor</h4>
+We priortize functionality of the group and have stated hear our roles so during the project we are not confused.

+SANTI:
+Research
+Presentation and Formatting

+JAYDEN:
+Main coder 1
+Interviewer

+LYNN:
+Main coder 2
+Interviewer